-The volume of water delivered in 2022 was within the limits stipulated in the Municipal Drinking Water Licence and the Permit to Take Water.
-These two documents permit a maximum water taking of 3,000 m3/ day; and a peak flow rate of 1,500 L/minute.
+The volume of water delivered in 2023 was within the limits stipulated in the Municipal Drinking Water Licence and the Permit to Take Water.
+These two documents permit a maximum water taking of 3,000 m3/day; and a peak flow rate of 1,500 L/minute.
 However, paragraph 3.4 of the Permit to Take Water (Number: 7704-AW7HJF) allows for the temporary exceedance of the peak flow rate when necessary for maintenance activities.
-In August and September operational staff performed valve maintenance and winterization activities, that resulted in a slight increase of peak flow over the allowable limit.